Saturation of magnetised plasma turbulence by propagating zonal flows: Tokamak turbulence and gyrokinetics

+Unless specified otherwise, the gyrokinetic simulations presented in this article are performed using \texttt{stella} \cite{barnes_stella_2019}.
+The simulations model a flux surface at half radius $r_0=a/2$ of the Cyclone Base Case (CBC) \cite{dimits_comparisons_2000}, a tokamak with inverse aspect ratio $R/a=2.8$, where $a$ is the minor radius.
+The safety factor $q$ gives the magnetic field-line pitch and sets the connection length $L_\parallel = q R$, with $2\pi L_\parallel$ the distance along the field line corresponding to one poloidal turn.
+The safety factor is varied between simulations, as is the ion temperature gradient $R/L_T\equiv -R \;\mathrm{d}\ln T_i/\mathrm{d}r$, while the density gradient and other quantities are held fixed at the usual CBC values.
+These are listed in Appendix~\ref{app:details_GK_sims}, alongside various numerical parameters.

-In this Letter, we consider electrostatic and collisionless ion-scale fluctuations, for a single ion species with charge $e_i = Z_i e$.
+We consider electrostatic and collisionless ion-gyroradius-scale fluctuations for a single ion species with charge $e_i = Z_i e$ and $e$ the proton charge.
 The gyrokinetic equation may be written in terms of the non-adiabatic part of the perturbed ion distribution function $h_i = \delta f_i + F_{\mathrm{M}i} e_i \varphi/T_i$, using the particle energy and magnetic moment as velocity-space coordinates,

 where the fluctuating electrostatic potential $\varphi$ is self-consistently determined by quasineutrality